Netflix/metaflow-ui/plugin-api/Examples/recent-runs/README.md

 # Recent runs plugin

-Plugin that fetches most recent runs for current flow and shows up their durations.
+A plugin that fetches the most recent runs for the current flow and shows their durations.